 - Store in an air-tight container for a week out of the fridge and for 2-3 weeks in the fridge.
 You can wrap the bars in some glad wrap individually so they are ready to go in your bag/lunch box.

-Disclosure: This post is sponsored by Amazonia (nothing to do with Amazon).
+Disclosure: This post was once sponsored by Amazonia (nothing to do with Amazon).
 I received a free sample of their paleo protein powder product to try and after careful consideration and trying it a few times, I developed this recipe.
 All opinions are my own and I only work with products I genuinely like and think would be relevant to my audience.